infantiablue/techika/src/blog/posts/2021-05-18-isNaN-vs-Number_isNaN.md

 tags:
   - javascript
 ---
-With a long history of development (and chaos) JS has some messy legacy which can't be removed to keep the consitency but only improved by new features/functions.
-This leads to confusing for developers.
-This serie is written as notes for myself and others to comprehend these concepts and avoid bugs in development.
+With a long history of development (and chaos), JS has some messy legacy that can't be removed to keep the consistency but only improved by new features/functions.
+This leads to confusion for developers.
+This series is written as notes for myself and others to comprehend these concepts and avoid bugs in development.

-## `Number.isNaN()` and `isNaN()`

-### What is `NaN`?
+## What is `NaN`?

 `NaN` is shorthand for *Not A Number*, specified in The IEEE Standard for Floating-Point Arithmetic (IEEE 754-2008) for floating-point arithmetic established in 1985.
 In Javascript context, it is a "*property of the global object.
 In other words, it is a variable in global scope.*".
-It has below charactersitics:
+It has below characteristics:

-* It is considered a `Number` data type
+* It is considered a `Number` type
 * Equalivent to `Number.NaN`
 * `NaN` is the only value in JavaScript which is not equal to itself.
 * It's falsy